 Please note, most manufacturers recommend that SAS calibration be performed on the ground as opposed to on a lift.
 When in doubt, always refer to the manufacturer's service manual for the proper procedure for resetting the vehicle’s steering angle sensor.

-At Delphi Technologies, we want to make sure you get the most out of your steering and suspension parts, but most of all, we want to make sure your vehicle is safe to drive.
+At Delphi, we want to make sure you get the most out of your steering and suspension parts, but most of all, we want to make sure your vehicle is safe to drive.
 As a full-service solution to your driving needs, we not only sell parts, but we teach technicians the best practices for working on steering and suspension systems.

 Contact us today if you would like to sign up to learn more about Steering and Suspension.